thycotic/ss-docs/remote-password-changing/sync-passwords-during-rpc/index.md

 1. In the **Edit Dependency** dialog, enter `default` in the **Machine Name** field.

-1. Select a Privileged Account (active directory account secret able to run PowerShell on the Server)
+1. Select a privileged account (active directory account secret able to run PowerShell on the server)

 1. In the primary parent account secret's **Notes** field, ensure that the child secret IDs appear in a comma-separated-values list, for example `19,39,81...`

-Now the dependency has been added and you can test the full process by running a Remote Password Change on the primary parent account.
-All of the Secrets listed by ID in the **Notes** field should be updated with the same password.
+Now the dependency has been added and you can test the full process by running a remote password change on the primary parent account.
+All of the secrets listed by ID in the **Notes** field should be updated with the same password.

 ## PowerShell Script